pzavolinsky/ts-unused-exports/README.md

 `ts-unused-exports` also resolves path aliases specified in tsconfig's `paths` object.

+As of version 7.0.0 the TypeScript compiler is a _peer dependency_ of `ts-unused-exports`.
+This means that if the TypeScript compiler is not already in the same spot as `ts-unused-exports`, you have to install it yourself (e.g. with `npm i -D typescript`).

 ## Why should I use this?

 If you've ever used `tslint`'s [no-unused-variable](http://palantir.github.io/tslint/rules/no-unused-variable/) rule you already known how awesome it is.
 What this rule does is detect code in your modules that is not being used so that you can remove it.